tmastersmart/bosch/README.md

 This is a work in progress..........

-You may tryu it its working for me but needs some more work before I move it to main archive.
+You may try it its working for me but needs some more work before I move it to main archive.